-The Program expects to offer three different options for electricity supply so that everyone in Fitchburg can find an option that fits their budget and climate goals.
+The Program offers different options for electricity supply so that everyone in Fitchburg CEA can find an option that fits their budget and climate goals.

 Participants in Fitchburg CEA may leave the Program at any time without penalty.

-Prior to program launch, Fitchburg will conduct extensive education and outreach to notify our community that a program is starting.
+Prior to program launch, Fitchburg will conduct extensive education and outreach to notify our community.

 The Program is structured with voluntary participation and automatic enrollment.

-Each customer eligible for automatic enrollment will receive a Customer Notification Letter in the mail.
-It will have program details and provide ways to opt out via prepaid mailer, phone and online form.
+Customers eligible for automatic enrollment will periodically receive a Customer Notification Letter in the mail.
+It will provide program details and ways in which to opt out via prepaid mailer, phone and online form.

-- Opt-in required for some: those Fitchburg residents and businesses who have already chosen an electricity supplier other than Unitil are not automatically enrolled in the Program, though they can voluntarily sign up for the Program at any time.
+- Opt-in required for some: those Fitchburg residents and businesses who have already chosen an electricity supplier other than Unitil are not automatically enrolled in the Program, though they can voluntarily opt in to the Program at any time.
 The Department of Public Utilities advises all customers of third party suppliers to check their contract terms as their supplier may charge them a fee or a penalty to leave before the end of their contract with that supplier.

 Solar electricity consumers will not be impacted and will continue to receive all net metering credits while participating in the Program.